carpentries-incubator/python-pandas-power-consumption/setup.md

 anomalies.
 - Further limiting the included date ranges to exclude common outliers across datasets due to weather events, power outages, or other causes.
-- Random selection of data for 10 meters from the remaining subset.
+- Selection of the final set of 15 data files based on inspection of plots and completeness of the data.

-Scripts used to process the source data into the lesson subset is available from [pending]().
+Scripts used to process the source data into the lesson subset are available from [pending]().

 At the outset of a lesson, learners are recommended to create a project directory.